 Keep a Water Source

-Water is at its scarcest during the winter months, so make sure that you have a source of clean water nearby and keep it filled.
+Water is at its scarcest during the winter months, so make sure that you have a source of clean water nearby for backyard birds and keep it filled.
 There are heated bird baths for sale, or you can use a de-icer in your existing one.

 Keep the bird bath fresh and clean so that you don’t spread disease and be sure to keep it full so that the heater does not malfunction.

 Winter birds have preferences for foods, particularly during the winter months when the weather is so cold.They do best if you have a hearty supply of their favorite foods on hand.
 These bird feeding tips will make sure that you attract a variety of birds by feeding them just what they really like most.

 Stock up on SuetSuet is a high calorie food that helps to keep birds warm in the winter.
 You can’t have too many suet feeders hanging in your yard if your aim is attracting birds in winter.
 It can be placed in feeders and even hung in mesh bags here and there in the trees in your yard.

 For winter bird feeding, place bird feeders near large shrubs and trees so that the birds have shelter from the high winds and protection from predators that may still be lurking around.

 Wait to dispose of your Christmas tree until spring time, especially if you don’t have many trees in your yard.
 The thick branches will become a shelter for sparrows during the cold months.

 It’s not much of a chore to keep a bird feeder full during the warm months, but trudging through the snow in the dead of winter is not as pleasant.
 Use large feeders when it’s cold to attract winter birds so that you don’t have to fill them as often.